danger

 Cycle the Well Field

-A FREE adult bicycle tour of Portland’s groundwater drinking water source.
+Cycle the Well Field is a FREE adult bicycle tour of Portland’s groundwater drinking water source.
 Children 12 and older who are comfortable on their bicycles and accompanied by an adult are welcome.
-This event is generally held annually on a Saturday in June.